Elisha658/Active-Directory-Password-Management/README.md

 ### Password Update Screen
 ![Password Change Interface](pass8.PNG)
-- User enters temporary password + new secure password
+- new secure password has been entered and user has been granted access